SaberIvan/cloudComputing/readme.md

 ### Task Overview

-Students are tasked with implementing an extraction algorithm using basic Spark RDD API operations to analyze "Governing Law", "Change of Control", and "Anti-assignment" clauses.
+Tasked with implementing an extraction algorithm using basic Spark RDD API operations to analyze "Governing Law", "Change of Control", and "Anti-assignment" clauses.
 The goal is to extract the top 20 keywords from these categories.

 ### Deliverables